johannfaouzi/pyts/doc/modules/classification.rst

 SAX-VSM stands for **S**\ ymbolic **A**\ ggregate appro\ **X**\ imation in **V**\ ector **S**\ pace **M**\ odel.
 :class:`SAXVSM` is an algorithm based on the SAX representation of time series in a vector space model.
-It first transforms a time series of floats into a sequence of letters using the :ref:`approximation_sax` algorithm.
+Subsequences are extracted using a sliding window and each subsequence of real numbers is transformed into a word (i.e., a sequence of symbols) using the :ref:`approximation_sax` algorithm.
-Then each sequence of letters is transformed into a bag of words using a sliding window.
+Each time series is thus transformed into a bag of words (the order of the words is not taken into account).
+For each class, all the bags of words from all the time series belonging to this class are combined into a single bag of words, leading to a bag of words for each class.
 Finally, a term-frequency inverse-term-frequency (tf-idf) vector is computed for each class.
 Predictions are made using the cosine similarity between the time series and the tf-idf vectors for each class.
 The predicted class is the class yielding the highest cosine similarity.